How to sell online internationally with Shopify

 Simple currency conversions

 🛒Top tip: Plug Airwallex into your Shopify checkout and accept multi-currency payments without unnecessary fees.
 Collect international customer payments directly into your Airwallex Global Account without being forced to convert funds to your home currency.
-Then pay out to international suppliers using Borderless Cards and Transfers.
+Then pay out to international suppliers using Corporate Cards and Transfers.

 Translation